About the Founder

 In 2002, Sheila was appointed as a Senior Educational Psychologist with Hampshire County Council and the following year, began to train and supervise school-based ELSAs in Hampshire.
 With the support of the Hampshire Educational Psychology Service, this project was gradually extended across the whole county and throughout this time Sheila wrote various journal articles about the ELSA initiative and emotional literacy group work in schools.

 She was appointed Area Principal Educational Psychologist for the western area of Hampshire in 2007 and went on to co-author ‘Emotional Wellbeing: an Introductory Handbook’ with Gillian Shotton.
 Published in 2008, it was written specifically as a handbook for ELSAs whilst also being relevant to a wider range of children’s workers.
+(Second and third editions were published in 2018 and 2025.)
 She has since helped other educational psychology services to implement ELSA in their local authority and continues to provide guidance and support to those interested in this work.
 Sheila published the ELSA Trainers’ Manual in 2009 to support the introduction of this approach more widely.

 The ELSA Network